rajeshkhumanthem/GIMMM/README.md

 8) Recieve messages from the BAL Client and forward it to an ios app (downstream message).
 9) Hold on to all upstream messages if BAL client connection is down and forward to it after a successfull reconnect.
 10) Resend messages to FCM after a disconnect/reconnect.

+11) Persist message using Sqlite; to persist upstream/downstream message for resend.
+12) Support message grouping for strict order messaging.
 TODO:

-2) Handle 'Reciepts' messages (in progress).
-3) Quick start guide (in progress).
+1) Quick start guide (in progress).
-4) Reference implementation of BAL in other languages like python, java etc.
+2) Reference implementation of BAL in other languages like python, java etc.
-5) Persist message using Sqlite.
-To persist upstream/downstream message for resend.
-6) Implement message grouping for strict order messaging (done).
-7) Utility class for message id generation.

 # Other Details
 Implemented in C++ using QT framework.